iPad Air 2022 Revisited: (Still) Pro in Performance and Mini in Price

 If you look at the two iPads, i.e. the new Air and the Pro, side by side from above, you might notice the slightly larger bezels on the Air if you look closely.
-But even the missing ProMotion should hardly be noticeable in many cases.
+But even the missing ProMotion should hardly be noticeable in numerous instances.

 Apple iPad Air 5 (2022) performance

-Why am I rehashing almost a year-old quote—even more so because these are actually meant for a completely different device?
+Why am I rehashing an almost two-year-old quote—even more so because these are actually meant for an entirely different device?
 Because they sum up exactly what applies to the iPad Air as well.
 Apple's mid-range tablet device, the iPad Air, also gets the M1 chip, making it the fastest tablet in its price range.

 By the way, it's also fast when it comes to connectivity.
 The iPad Air comes with a 5G antenna as well as Wi-Fi 6, which is not yet very widespread.
 But in terms of future-proofing, that is certainly a plus point.

-In contrast to the front-facing camera: Apple now also uses the 12 MP ultra-wide-angle camera, which is also used in the iPad Mini and iPad Pro.
+In relation to the front-facing camera: Apple uses the 12 MP ultrawide camera here, which is also used in the iPad Mini and iPad Pro.
 This also enables Center Stage—Apple's new function for video conferencing.
 The camera always seems to follow you and keeps the speakers in focus.